-- Examine, without charge, at the Plan Administrator's office and at other specified locations, such as worksites and union halls, all documents governing the Plan.
-These include insurance contracts, Collective Bargaining Agreements and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration (EBSA). - Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan.
+- Examine, without charge, at the Fund Office and at other specified locations, such as worksites and union halls, all documents governing the Plan.
+These include insurance contracts, Collective Bargaining Agreements and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration (EBSA). - Obtain, upon written request to the Administrative Manager, copies of documents governing the operation of the Plan.
 These include insurance contracts, Collective Bargaining Agreements, and copies of the latest annual report (Form 5500 Series) and updated Summary Plan Description.
-The Administrator may make a reasonable charge for the copies. - Receive notice annually on the Plan's funding status.
-The Plan Administrator is required by law to furnish each participant with a copy of this Annual Funding Notice. - Obtain a statement telling you whether you have a right to receive a pension at Normal Retirement Age and if so, what your benefits would be at Normal Retirement Age if you stop working under the Plan now.
+The Administrative Manager may make a reasonable charge for the copies. - Receive notice annually on the Plan's funding status.
+The Administrative Manager is required by law to furnish each participant with a copy of the Annual Funding Notice. - Obtain a statement telling you whether you have a right to receive a pension at Normal Retirement Age and if so, what your benefits would be at Normal Retirement Age if you stop working under the Plan now.
 If you do not have a right to a pension, the statement will tell you how many more years you have to work to get a right to a pension.
 This statement must be requested in writing and is not required to be given more than once every 12 months.
 The Plan must provide the statement free of charge.
-You receive a quarterly statement that shows the employer contributions made on your behalf, the Vesting Service Years you have earned to date, your Vested Status and your monthly accrued benefit.
+You receive a quarterly statement that shows the employer contributions made on your behalf (you can also check your My Hours on your My150 account (visit and register on www.My150.com), the Vesting Service Years you have earned to date, your Vested Status and your monthly accrued benefit.